MasteriNeuron/Text-to-Speech-Converter/README.md

 # 📢 Text to Speech Converter 🎙️
 ![image](https://github.com/user-attachments/assets/38a81943-8f50-4343-b5ff-7eeebe782d07)

-Welcome to the **Text to Speech Converter** project!
-This web application transforms your text into natural-sounding speech with various English accents.
-Built with **Flask, HTML, Tailwind CSS, and JavaScript**, it offers a sleek and responsive user interface. 🌐✨
+Welcome to the **Text-to-Speech (TTS) Converter project!** This application converts user-provided text into natural-sounding speech with customizable English accents.
+Built using Flask, gTTS (Google Text-to-Speech), HTML, Tailwind CSS, and JavaScript, it offers a sleek, responsive UI and is architected with modularity, error handling, and configuration management—making it ideal for integration into larger systems. 🌐✨

 ---